ccdaniele/K8s-client-server-app/README.md

 Vinology is an application built on react for the frontend, ruby rails as the backend, and postgresDB.

-In this repository we are creating two deployments for the client and the backend.
+In this repository we are creating the docker image of the front-end

-We are adding a local service for the internal requests and a ingress-control for reaching the frontend.
+ccdaniele/vin-client